 My parents were supportive of all my efforts and interests.
 Early on I demonstrated an aptitude for and an interest in science, wildlife, and biology.
 For the majority of my summers during middle school and high school, I worked on an Amish farm and volunteered for research projects at various wildlife centers to gain experience, often coming home with ideas and experiences that made my parents a bit nervous, since many involved a plan to travel the world and explore other cultures and countries.

-At Bucknell University in Lewisburg, Penn., I earned a degree in animal behavior; then went on to complete a master's degree in zoology at North Carolina State University with the intention of becoming a wildlife biologist.
-At graduation, I already had a job offer with the United States Fish and Wildlife Service as an endangered species biologist but chose instead to enter veterinary school to become a wildlife veterinarian because I wanted closer contact with animals.
+At Bucknell University in Lewisburg, Pennsylvania, I earned a degree in animal behavior; then went on to complete a master’s degree in zoology at North Carolina State University with the intention of becoming a wildlife biologist.
+At graduation, I already had a job offer with the United States Fish and Wildlife Service as an endangered species biologist, but chose instead to enter veterinary school to become a wildlife veterinarian because I wanted closer contact with animals.

 Entering veterinary school at North Carolina State University, I tailored coursework for a career as a wildlife veterinarian.
 Along the way, I developed an affinity for oncology, but in my final year of veterinary school, during a two-week clinical neurology rotation, I fell in love with the specialty and never looked back.

 I did my veterinary neurology internship at the University of Georgia and then a residency at the University of Missouri.
 After completing my residency, I joined the faculty at Purdue University in West Lafayette, Indiana, where I started the veterinary clinical neurology service.
 I was the only faculty member in neurology at that time and, with help from colleagues, built the service from the ground up to become a well-respected program.